This is Episode 19! Join Visceral Concepts Founder Michael McNew as he clues you in on the 3 biggest secrets to content marketing.

 One way to do that is through a survey.

 The great part about surveys is that they don’t have to attach a name to an opinion, and thoughts are shared privately.
-Click To Tweet
+Share on XThat means the shy members of your audience don’t have to be afraid.

 There are tons of services out there that help you to survey your audience.